dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T935: Inflation concerns can be managed through policies.
+### T935: Inflation is manageable with monetary policies.

 |Support|
 |---|